DavesCodeMusings/SpaceTruckin/Stage13_danger/README.txt

 We just need to slip in these random event while the ship is in transit to the next destination.
 Something like the following should work:

-Roll for a storm.
-(1 in 20)
+1a) Roll for a storm.
+(1 in 10) That's maybe once every one and a half trips
+    around the Solar System
-If there's a storm, roll to see where the ship ended up.
-(1 through 7) Roll for an asteroid encounter.
-Maybe odd double near Ceres (since it's in the asteroid belt.)
+1b) If there's a storm, roll to see where the ship ended up.
+(1 through 7) 2a) Roll for an asteroid encounter.
+Maybe odd double near Ceres (since it's
+    in the asteroid belt.)
 (1 in 20, 1 in 10 when going to Ceres.)
-If there's an asteroid hit, roll for shield depletion taking into account the rail guns.
+2b) If there's an asteroid hit, roll for shield depletion taking into account
+    the rail guns.
 (0-10% with both guns, 0-25% one gun, 0-50% no guns.)
     If shields are depleted, one more hit and bam!
-If the ship's not a twisted mass of scrap, proceed to the new destination.
+    If the ship's not a twisted mass of scrap by now, proceed to the new destination.